History of Ireland: Devolution and direct rule (1999–present)

 More recently, the Belfast Agreement ("Good Friday Agreement") of 10 April 1998 brought – on 2 December 1999 – a degree of power-sharing to Northern Ireland, giving both unionists and nationalists control of limited areas of government.
-However, both the power-sharing Executive and the elected Assembly were suspended between January and May 2000, and from October 2002 until April 2007, following breakdowns in trust between the political parties involving outstanding issues, including "decommissioning" of paramilitary weapons, policing reform and the removal of British army bases.
+However, both the power-sharing Executive and the elected Assembly were suspended between January and May 2000, and from October 2002 until April 2007, following breakdowns in trust between the political parties involving outstanding issues, including "decommissioning" of paramilitary weapons, policing reform and the removal of British Army bases.
 In new elections in 2003, the moderate Ulster Unionist and (nationalist) Social Democrat and Labour parties lost their dominant positions to the more hard-line Democratic Unionist and (nationalist) Sinn Féin parties.
 On 28 July 2005, the Provisional IRA announced the end of its armed campaign and on 25 September 2005 international weapons inspectors supervised the disarmament of the majority of weapons of the PIRA.
 Eventually, devolution was restored in April 2007.

+On 3 February 2022, Paul Givan resigned as first minister, which automatically resigned Michelle O'Neill as deputy first minister and collapsed the executive of Northern Ireland.
+On 30 January 2024, leader of the DUP Jeffrey Donaldson announced that the DUP would restore an executive government on the condition that new legislation was passed by the UK house of commons.

 Modern Ireland

 Ireland's economy became more diverse and sophisticated than ever before; integrating itself into the global economy by joining the European Economic Community (EEC), a precursor to the European Community (EC) and the European Union (EU), at the same time as the United Kingdom.
 By the beginning of the 1990s, Ireland had transformed itself into a modern industrial economy and generated substantial national income that benefited the entire nation.
 Although dependence on agriculture still remained high, Ireland's industrial economy produced sophisticated goods that rivalled international competition.
-Ireland's international economic boom of the 1990s became known as the Celtic Tiger.
+Ireland's international economic boom of the 1990s became known as the Celtic tiger.

 The Catholic Church, which once exercised great power, found its influence on socio-political issues in Ireland much reduced.
 Irish bishops were no longer able to advise and influence the public on how to exercise their political rights.
 Modern Ireland's detachment of the Church from ordinary life can be explained by the increasing disinterest in Church doctrine by younger generations and the questionable morality of the Church's representatives.
 A highly publicised case was that of Eamonn Casey, the Bishop of Galway, who resigned abruptly in 1992 after it was revealed that he had had an affair with an American woman and had fathered a child.
 Further controversies and scandals arose concerning paedophile and child-abusing priests.
 As a result, many in the Irish public began to question the credibility and effectiveness of the Catholic Church.
 In 2011 Ireland closed its embassy at the Vatican, an apparent result of this growing trend.